Chaikungza/SQL-Project/Financial Data set.md

 After checking with raw data , it have to cleasing for reason as below.
-1.Column name have a space
+1.Column name have a space.

 2.It have '$' sign and '-' so should replace with Null or 0.

 3.Column date not set to date format, it will effect when create the dashboard.